T-cakes/PANDSproject/README.md

 The 'col' variable is a list of the column names which is applied to the dataframe after it has been read in.

-I assigned the variable 'data' to be the dataframe which will be used for the bulk of data analysis and plotting.
+I assigned the variable 'data' to be the dataframe which will be used for the bulk of data analysis and plotting.[[6]](#references)

 ```python
 #Removes Limit of lines in Dataframe